-It is so incredibly satisfying to cook a hearty meat sauce while is it pouring outside!
-Especially when said sauce is an ale lamb bolognese and you have a few more bottles of the same ale to drink while cooking and eating.
-And, most importantly your best friend to share it with!
-We even sweetened things up by roasting some baby carrots smothered in beer glaze.
+Ale lamb bolognese is so incredibly satisfying to cook a while it’s pouring outside!
+Especially when you have a few more bottles of the same ale to drink while cooking and eating.

 Last night our ale of choice was 90 Shilling – Odell Brewing Co.’s flagship ale for almost a gazillion years.
 Everyone around here knows 90 Shilling and they also know that in reality it doesn’t look red like in the picture on the brewery’s site:).
 It is a beautiful dark amber color, it is fragrant, it is sweet and toasty, and it is medium bodied and crisp.
 As in you can have a few if you had to, without any effort.